 (a) Public interest and official authority.
 You may ask me to make a representation on your behalf to a Department or State agency or ask a Minister a parliamentary question/raise a commencement matter in the Seanad (Senate) where the subject matter includes personal information about you.
 If the representation or request you make to me is on behalf of a third person, you will need to show me that you have that third person’s consent.
 This does not apply if you show to me that the third person is, because of physical or mental incapacity, or because (s)he is too young, incapable of giving the consent.

 Making representations, or asking a parliamentary question/raising a commencement matter means that personal information (including, sometimes, special category data or criminal offence data) will have to be shared with other people.
 For example, if I make a representation to a State body or a Department, a limited number of people there will have to consider and deal with the information to give me an answer.
 If I ask a parliamentary question/raise a commencement matter, the information is transmitted to the relevant Department through civil servants in the Houses of the Oireachtas Service (parliamentary administration).

 Other than in cases of special urgency, I will ask you, before I deal with a representation or request, to confirm its content, and also to confirm that you have read and understood this Privacy Notice, and appreciate what will happen to the information you give me.
-Please find here a link to the Personal Information Acknowledgement Form [see Note 4.2, please delete these square brackets from your final privacy notice] which allows you to give that acknowledgement.

 I also deal with personal information in the course of committee or other parliamentary business.
 This might, for example, involve dealing with personal information where someone sends me what they claim is a whistleblower’s disclosure.